openwdl/wdl/SPEC.md

 Two `Struct` types are considered compatible when the following are true:

-1. They have the same numbers of members
+1. They have the same number of members
 2. Their members' names are identical
 3. The type of each member in the source struct is coercible to the type of the member with the same name in the target struct